oslabs-beta/GraphQL-Gate/README.md

 1. Slicing arguments: lists must be bounded by one integer slicing argument in order to calculate the complexity for the field.
 This package supports the slicing arguments `first`, `last` and `limit`.
 The complexity of the list will be the value passed as the argument to the field.

 2. Directives: First, `@listCost` must be defined in your schema with `directive @listCost(cost: Int!) on FIELD_DEFINITION`.
-Then, on any unbounded list field, add `@listCost(cost: Int)` and pass into `Int` the complexity you want applied whenever the list is queried.
+Then, on any unbounded list field, add `@listCost(cost: Int)` and replace `Int` with the complexity you want applied whenever the list is queried.

 (Note: Slicing arguments are preferred! `@listCost` is in place for any reason slicing arguments cannot be used.)